 1972: The Club's Membership Card design is proposed; a block (stamp?) is created and the first cards are made.

-1972–1975: A book about the Club's history is written by David Hogg and distributed to select institutions, including the State and Baillieau Libraries.
+1972: A book about the Club's history is written by David Hogg and distributed to select institutions, including the State and Baillieu Libraries.

 1976: In April, Rogaining is created by Rod Phillips, Gail Davis neé Phillips and Neil Phillips.
 Rogaining is derived from numerous activities, notably the MUMC 24-hour Walk and orienteering which originated in Norway.
 In August, the Victorian Rogaining Association is founded.

-1977: The Club turns full circle, moving into the Old Meteorology Workshop near the Cricket Pavillion.
-(Club gear storage originated with a cupboard in the Meteorology building).
+1977: The Club turns full circle, moving into the Old Meteorology Workshop in Tin Alley between the Sports Centre and St Mary's College.
+(Club gear storage was originally in a cupboard in the Meteorology building).
 This is now known as the Clubrooms.
-There was discussion about maintaining the title of the original clubrooms—Aikman's Rd—but was probably too confusing.
-In this year, the Clubrooms begin to open each Tuesday.
+There was discussion about maintaining the title of the original clubrooms—Aikman's Rd—but was considered to be too confusing.

-Three Johns Hut is blown away in its entirety due to gale force winds, coming to rest 300 feet (approx. 100m) down the Dobson Valley side of Barron Saddle.
+Three Johns Hut is blown away by gale force winds, coming to rest 300 feet (approx. 100m) down the Dobson Valley side of Barron Saddle.

-1980: On 30 March, Nicholas Reeves—an OXO—dies in a avalanche on Annapurna III.
-The first avalanche impacted on Reeves' campsite; all survive and use their remaining tent.
+1980: On 30 March, Nicholas Reeves and Richard Schmidt die in an avalanche on Annapurna III.
+The first avalanche impacted on their campsite; all survive and use their remaining tent.
 A second avalanche impacts on the campsite, burying the climbers.

 2003: In January, extraordinary bushfires ravage much of New South Wales' and Victoria's bushland causing vast devastation.
-Many huts are destroyed, including Little MUMC Hut (the toilet block).
-MUMC Hut itself survives though the firefront reaches the frontiers of Mt.
-Beauty.
+Many huts are destroyed, including Little MUMC Hut (the toilet).
+MUMC Hut itself survives.

 2004: 60th Anniversary Dinner and acquisition of unreasonably large 60th Anniversary T-shirts which cannot be sold, becoming free souvenirs.
 The MUMC Website Redevelopment Project begins in secret in June.

-2005: Under the presidency of Alison Thomson, The MUMC Website Redevelopment Project becomes official.
+2005: The MUMC Website Redevelopment Project becomes official.

 2007: On June 11, a new design for the website(s) is created.
 Little MUMC Hut is restored on North West Spur, near the MUMC Hut.

 2009: 65th Anniversary of the club.
-A dinner is held again to mark the occasion.
+A dinner is held to mark the occasion.

 2010: The death of club member Eng Wu Ong in a climbing accident on Mt Aspiring near Wanaka, New Zealand, 15th December 2010.
 Known as "Egg" to his close friends and family, Eng Wu was a international student from Singapore who was well known for his passion for the outdoors.